bjornsnoen/anticlickbait/README.md

 ### Chrome Extension Developer Mode

 1. set your Chrome browser 'Developer mode' up
+    * if you previously built and installed normally, remove the old version of the extension
 2. click 'Load unpacked', and select `anticlickbait/build` folder

 ### Nomal FrontEnd Developer Mode